 Travelling time: 7 hrs 29 min

 An important city of Rajasthan, Bharatpur is extremely popular for housing the famed Bharatpur Bird Sanctuary, now known as Keoladeo National Park, a UNESCO World Heritage Site.
-This national park is a paradise for the bird watching enthusiast and over 350 species colorful resident as well as colorful migratory birds such as geese, Siberian crane, kingfishers, ducks, warblers, cranes, ducks, hawkers, and pelicans can be spotted.
-If you love bird watching, this would be your best weekend getaway from Delhi.
+This national park is a paradise for the bird watching enthusiast and over 350 species of colorful residents as well as colorful migratory birds such as geese, Siberian crane, kingfishers, ducks, warblers, cranes, ducks, hawkers, and pelicans can be spotted.
+If you love bird watching, this would be your best weekend getaway from Delhi for winters.

-Animals like Sambar, Chital, Nilgai, Boar, Jackals, Black Bucks also call this national park, their home.
+Bharatpur is a land, where you can connect yourself with sheer natural beauty and witness the beautiful words.
+Apart from that, there are many sites in Bharatpur that keep you entertained at every moment.
+Animals like Sambar, Chital, Nilgai, Boar, Jackals, Black Bucks also call this national park their home.
 Along with this, Bharatpur also houses some historical remains including the very famous 18th century Lohagarh Fort.
 Deeg Palace, Government Museum, Laxman temple, Ganga Mandir and Keoladeo Shiva Temple are the other places of interest in Bharatpur.

 Distance from Delhi: Around 219 km